dankelley/dek_blog/_posts/2024-02-26-noaa-data-server.md

 My goal here is to make it easier for you to try this site, in case you think it might meet your own needs.
 I will do this step-by-step, with illustrations.

+My task in this example is to download CTD data from R.V.
+Endeavor in 1988.

 # 1. Set the scope of your search

-When you visit Reference 3 and scroll to the bottom of the page, you will see My task is to download CTD data from R.V.
-Endeavor in 1988. view shown below.
+When you visit Reference 3 and scroll to the bottom of the page, you will see the view shown below.
 What to do next is quite straightforward, so this site meets Criterion 2.
 And, from the checkbox list, we have evidence that Criterion 1 may also be met.

-My goal in this example is to access CTD data acquired in the year 1988 by researchers aboard the R. V. Endeavor.
-The snapshot shows that it is easy to construct a search on these criteria, among several others.
+The snapshot shows that it is easy to construct a search based on the criteria of the present task, among several others.

 ![01.png](/dek_blog/docs/assets/images/2024-02-26-noaa-data-server-01.png)